Bhautik2902/BRConnect/README.md

 2. `clientw24.c`: The client program allowing users to send commands to the server.
 3. `mirror1.c` and `mirror2.c`: Additional server instances for load distribution and redundancy.

-### How to Run
-Detailed instructions on how to compile and run the server and client programs will be provided in the README files within each component's directory.

-### Contributing
-This project is developed as part of the COMP-8567 course requirements.
+project is developed as part of the COMP-8567 course requirements.
 Contributions are welcome but must adhere to the project guidelines and coding standards.

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ---